yyc12345/BallanceBlenderHelper/docs/docs/en/import-export-virtools.md

 ### Virtools Params

 It is well known that Virtools uses a system-based multi-byte character encoding to process documents, and is therefore prone to what is known as garbling; Blender itself does not suffer from garbling, however, if we do not read a Virtools document with the correct encoding, the characters stored in it may still appear garbled when the Virtools document is imported into Blender.
 The Encodings property in the Virtools Params section specifies the encodings for reading Virtools documents.
-Multiple encodings can be specified, separated by a `;` (semicolon).
+Multiple encodings may be specified, with the encodings higher up in the list being prioritized for use.
+The next level of encoding will only be utilized when decoding with the current level fails.
 Some common encodings are listed below:

 * cp1252: Western European encoding used by Ballance.
 * gbk: The default encoding for Chinese Windows system.